 Of course, there are some features you’re missing out with the Solo3 Wireless: for one, the old headset uses Apple’s W1 chip.
-Sure, it still allows for snappy switching between iOS devices, but you’re missing out on hands-free access to Siri and improved power efficiency afforded by the H1 chip.
-The other major feature the Solo Pro has over the Solo3 Wireless is noise-cancelling; this is a must-have for frequent flyers and subway commuters.
-Although the cancellation can’t compare to Sony’s flagship headset, it’s certainly better than relying on passive isolation alone.
+Sure, it still allows for snappy switching between iOS devices, but you’re missing out on hands-free access to Siri and improved power efficiency.
+The other major feature the Solo Pro has over the Solo3 Wireless is noise-cancelling; although the cancellation can’t compare to Sony’s flagship headset, it’s certainly better than relying on passive isolation alone.

 Want a headphone jack?
 Then you may want to go with the older Beats Solo3 Wireless over the Beats Solo Pro.